Fraud Awareness

 Magnifi Financial partners with Visa for debit card and credit card transaction disputes.
 Their dispute experts are available 24/7 and will walk through opening and completing a claim for your situation.

-Please note, you will be asked to verify your identity by providing your name, card number, the last 4 digits of your Social Security Number associated with the debit or credit card in question.
+Please note: You will be asked to verify your identity by providing your name, card number, the last 4 digits of your Social Security Number associated with the debit or credit card in question.

 Phone: (844) 201-8332

 Purchase Alerts from Magnifi Financial powered by Visa help you reduce fraud and monitor your spending anytime, anywhere.
 With near real-time alerts, you can receive updates on your Visa card activity through text messages and email.
 This allows you to act quickly to reduce fraud and monitor your account – wherever you are.
 The unique service is available free for Magnifi Financial Visa cardholders!
-To sign up for Purchase Alerts from Magnifi Financial, simply click on “Check Eligibility” within the Visa Purchase Alerts page.
+To sign up for Purchase Alerts from Magnifi Financial, simply click on “Check Eligibility” on the Visa Purchase Alerts page.

-*Actual time to receive Alert dependent on wireless service and coverage within area.
+*Actual time to receive Alert dependent on wireless service and coverage within the area.
 Alerts service may not be available in all areas.
-Gasoline alerts may not include purchase amount.
+Gasoline alerts may not include the purchase amount.
 Account activity qualifying for Alert service may vary by issuer.
 Additional restrictions apply.

-Using digital payment services such as Apple and Google Pay is simple and it works with the devices you use every day.
+Using digital payment services such as Apple® and Google Pay® is simple, and it works with the devices you use every day.
 Your card information is secure because it isn’t stored on your device or shared when you pay.
-Paying in stores, apps and on the web has never been easier, safer, or more private.
+Paying in stores, apps, and on the web has never been easier, safer, or more private.

 By ensuring your contact information is updated, Magnifi Financial is able to contact you in case of any fraudulent activity on your accounts.
 Please take the time to review your contact information by logging in to your Digital Banking account.
 In the blue menu on the left, click on "Preferences" then "Profile."